filecoin-project/FIPs/FIPS/fip-solstice.md

     verification-window durations are parameters settled in the governance repository (Section 4.4); the admitted-stablecoin
-    whitelist, the admitted Filecoin Pay contract addresses, and the FIL/USD oracle configuration (feed address, staleness threshold) are SRA state, updated by SRA Governance under SRA_CANCEL_HOLD like any registry change (Section 4.2).
-Read-only views expose the registry, the bound volumes, and AggregatedFPV(Q) in USD (bound stablecoin volume at face value, plus the quarter’s FIL volume converted at the 30-day TWAP read from the FIL/USD oracle at conversion finalization, Section 2.1), which the SWA’s gate reads.
+    whitelist, the admitted Filecoin Pay contract addresses, and the FIL pricing parameters (MIN_LOT, PRICE_BAND, MAX_PRICE_PERIODS,
+    Section 2.3) are SRA state, updated by SRA Governance under SRA_CANCEL_HOLD like any registry change (Section 4.2).
+Read-only views expose the registry, the bound volumes, and AggregatedFPV(Q) in USD (bound stablecoin volume at face value, plus the quarter’s FIL volume converted at the qualifying fee-auction prints at conversion finalization, Sections 2.1 and 2.3), which the SWA’s gate reads.

   - **Frozen status.** Frozen means admitted but suspended, and it is reversible.
 While frozen, an Orchestrator cannot call RegisterPairs